The SHED Strategy

 The partnership includes government agencies, non-government organisations (NGOs), and academic institutions, but also supports the public’s involvement in the care and enjoyment of the historic environment through better records.

-The SHED Strategy is being undertaken under the umbrella of the SMR Forum, which brings together many of the bodies that create and maintain records about Scotland’s historic environment.
+The SHED Strategy is being undertaken under the umbrella of the Scottish HER Forum, which brings together many of the bodies that create and maintain records about Scotland’s historic environment.

 To find out more, download a copy of the full strategy document: SHED Strategy April 2014